Reaksoft/docs-2.4.4/sources/integrate/outbound-saml.md

 Therefore it is important to understand when to use SAML and when to use a newer protocol like OpenID Connect to achieve your identity goals.

-In short, refer to these four considerations to determine which protocol to use for single sign-on (SSO):
+Refer to these four considerations to determine which protocol to use for single sign-on (SSO):

 - If you have an application that already supports SAML, use SAML.